xeraa/silverstripe-widget_facebookfeed/README.md

 ## Installation
 1. ``allow_url_fopen`` must be enabled for this to work, otherwise you're not allowed to use remote objects.
+2. SSL must be enabled as the Facebook API requires a https connection.
-2. Extract the ``silverstripe-widget_facebookfeed`` folder into the top level of your site and rename it to ``widget_facebookfeed``.
+3. Extract the ``silverstripe-widget_facebookfeed`` folder into the top level of your site and rename it to ``widget_facebookfeed``.
-3. Ensure that widgets have been enabled in your site.
+4. Ensure that widgets have been enabled in your site.
 You should have something like the following code in ``mysite/code/Page.php``:

         public static $has_one = array(
           'SideBar' => 'WidgetArea',